Satish-create/DBTGITLAB/transform/snowflake-dbt/models/workspaces/workspace_product/workspace_product.md

 {% docs rpt_service_ping_instance_subcription_opt_in_monthly %}

+Type of Data: Instance-level Service Ping from Versions app

+Aggregate Grain: One record per metric (metrics_path)

+Time Grain: Month (28 day)

-Monthly counts of active subscriptions.
+Use case: Monthly counts of active subscriptions, this DOES NOT take into account the version of instance while generating the counts.

 {% enddocs %}

 {% docs rpt_service_ping_instance_subcription_metric_opt_in_monthly %}

+Type of Data: Instance-level Service Ping from Versions app

+Aggregate Grain: One record per metric (metrics_path)

+Time Grain: Month (28 day)

-Monthly counts of active subscriptions.
+Use case: Monthly counts of active subscriptions, this takes into account the version of instance while generating the counts.

 {% enddocs %}